 Wood & Pricing

 The standard model features European spruce for the top and Indian rosewood for the back and sides.
-The neck is made of Spanish cedar and the fretboard of ebony.
+The neck is made of Spanish cedar or mahogany and the fretboard of ebony or equivalent materials.

-The base price of my instruments is 6000$ CAD.
+The base price of my instruments is 6500$ CAD.
 This includes the woods mentioned above, or equivalencies.
 Other wood species (domestic and exotic) are available.
 Some require an upcharge while others do not.
-Please contact me for different options on your guitar.
+Please contact me for different options on your next guitar.